RESEARCH STARTER

 Thrust Fault Production

-A mass of rock below the surface of the earth usually cracks and fractures when it loses its resistance to an applied force.
+A mass of rock below the surface of the Earth usually cracks and fractures when it loses its resistance to an applied force.
 Rocks break when their ability to store energy is exceeded.
 When a rock shows some evidence of movement or displacement along the zone of breakage, a fault is created.
 Thrust faults are commonly the result of strong compressional (squeezing) forces acting on relatively brittle, older subsurface rock that has moved upward and over or on top of a mass of younger, adjacent rock.
 It is a particular kind of fault and one of many types that exist.

 The zone of breakage between the once-united masses of rock is known as the fault plane.
-The motion of the rocks on either side of this plane and the plane itself are usually parallel to each other.
+The motion of the rocks on either side of this plane and the plane itself is usually parallel to each other.
 The blocks of rock on both sides of a fault plane are known as walls, a term that comes from the days of the early prospectors, who were really the first field geologists.
 Because the presence of a fault marks a zone of weakness in the ground, either mineral-rich groundwater or hot fluid magmas will eventually find and follow this path of least resistance toward the surface and deposit ores, minerals, or gemstones.
 Prospectors would seek out faults, as they knew that a fault was likely to be the home of some valuable material.
 Once a fault was located, a mine shaft would be dug to follow the trace of the fault below ground.

 The head wall, or hanging wall, was the wall above the miner's head; the footwall was the wall below his feet.
 Head walls and footwalls exist only in faults that are not vertical.
-In terms of the overall structure of the fault, the hanging wall is the block that occurs above the fault plane and the footwall is the rock below the fault plane.
-In thrust faults, the head wall always moves relatively upward and the footwall moves relatively downward.
+In terms of the overall structure of the fault, the hanging wall is the block that occurs above the fault plane, and the footwall is the rock below the fault plane.
+In thrust faults, the head wall always moves relatively upward, and the footwall moves relatively downward.
 The term “relatively” is used because it is usually very difficult for a geologist to determine exactly which block has moved.
-For example, both blocks could have moved upward but the hanging wall moved farther; both blocks could have dropped but the footwall dropped farther; the hanging wall could have remained stationary while the footwall dropped; or the footwall could have remained stationary while the hanging wall moved upward.
+For example, both blocks could have moved upward, but the hanging wall moved farther; both blocks could have dropped, but the footwall dropped farther; the hanging wall could have remained stationary while the footwall dropped; or the footwall could have remained stationary while the hanging wall moved upward.

 Fault Orientation

-The orientation of the fault relative to the earth's surface is of great importance.
+The orientation of the fault relative to the Earth's surface is of great importance.
 It allows the fault to be located and mapped as a place to avoid during construction, especially if it is an active fault or one with the potential for continued movement.
 A fault's orientation, or strike, is measured by the trace of the fault plane as it would appear on a horizontal plane and is measured in degrees from the magnetic North Pole.
 The plane's angle of tilt, or dip, is measured from a horizontal position down to the fault plane.
 The dip direction is always perpendicular to the strike direction.

 A fault can be straight in form and consist of one sharp, clean break, or it can have a highly irregular form and be composed of multiple breaks.
 Thrust faults of the latter type may be so closely spaced as to form a highly complex zone that may be hundreds of meters wide.
 Fault planes can also be curved, adding to the complexity.
 Geologists have located and mapped many small thrust faults at very shallow depths below the surface and have found some large thrust faults that extend down to a depth of 700 kilometers.